 - Frees mentors up to try new things or take a break

 - Offers a chance to reflect on their own practice and improve weak areas

 - Reduces the risk that volunteers will make mistakes

-- Shortens training time, so volunteers can make a difference early
+- Shortens training time, so volunteers can start making a difference sooner

 - Builds up program resilience to unexpected losses of key volunteers